 - The focus limiter switch mentioned earlier

 They are easy enough to be flicked quickly without much effort.
-But they’re occasionally hard to switch because they’re slightly below the surrounding surface.
+But they’re sometimes hard to switch because they’re slightly below the surrounding surface.

-The lens measures 123mm in length and 78mm in diameter and weighs 625 grams.
 It balances really well with 90D and 5D-sized camera bodies.
-It’s coated in black, except for the signature red ring of the L-series towards the front.
+It’s coated in black, except for the signature red ring of the L Series lenses towards the front.

 There are several alternatives to the Canon EF 100mm f/2.8L IS USM macro lens:

-- Tamron AF SP 90mm f/2.8 Di VC USD: This is the most comparable.
-It offers similar build quality, stabilization, and image performance at a slightly lower price.
+- Tamron AF SP 90mm f/2.8 Di VC USD (AFF017C700): This is the most comparable.
+It offers similar build quality, stabilization, and image performance at a lower price.

-- Sigma 105mm f/2.8 EX DG OS HSM Macro: This is another third-party lens with comparable specifications on paper, and it’s significantly cheaper than the Tamron and the Canon lenses.
+- Sigma 105mm f/2.8 EX DG OS HSM Macro (258306): This is another third-party lens with comparable specifications on paper.
+And it’s cheaper than the Tamron and the Canon lenses.
 But it’s known to have some reliability issues, especially with autofocus.
 So for professional applications, it might not be ideal.

 - Canon EF 100mm f/2.8 USM Macro: This is the predecessor of the 100mm f/2.8L mentioned earlier.
-It’s slightly behind in image quality and doesn’t have stabilization like the previous two.
+It’s slightly behind in image quality.
+And it doesn’t have stabilization like the previous two.
 But the lens is also quite cheap.
 And some say it’s better built than its “L” counterpart.

 - Canon EF-S 60mm f/2.8 USM Macro: This offers a 100mm-equivalent view and great close-up performance for crop sensors.
 Its image quality is exceptional among EF-S lenses.
 But it lacks image stabilization.
 The lens is also not too expensive.
 But crop sensor lenses are generally cheaper anyway.